armanfm/ExplorerChem/README.md

 ## 16. Mass-balance workflow

-The current contract distinguishes correlation and mass balance through two workflow IDs.
-These are two logical responsibilities; the architecture does not require two independent CRE systems.
-They may share infrastructure while keeping payloads, permissions, and policies separate.
+The corrected contract receives both logical report types through `onReport`: an individual evidence confirmation or an individual partner balance result.
+One authorized workflow may perform both responsibilities.
+A distinct balance workflow ID is optional, not a requirement for two independent CRE systems.

 Mass balance is calculated **by lot**, not by a generic reconciliation period.